Implementation of a Global Minimum Tax Rate

 Step 5

-The rules also provide an offset mechanism to allow relief if several parent entities in a group are liable for the top up tax in respect of the same constituent entity.
+The rules also provide an offset mechanism to allow relief if several parent entities in a group are liable for the top up tax in respect of the same CE.
 If there is low-taxed income that escapes the Income Inclusion Rule then there is a Backstop mechanism (the UTPR) to ensure an entity in the MNE group pays the top-up tax.
 There is however a limitation on the application of the UTPR when an MNE is in the initial stages of expanding abroad.
 The mechanism by which top-up tax is charged under the UTPR is extremely complex and we have not gone into detail here.
 Ask your Integra adviser for more details on the application of both the IIR and the UTPR.

 Administration – filing obligation

-Each Constituent Entity [CE]is obliged to file a GloBE information return with its local tax administration.
+Each CE is obliged to file a GloBE information return with its local tax administration.
 This may be filed directly by each CE, or by a Designated Local Entity [DLE] for CEs in the same jurisdiction.
 A CE does not need to file a GloBE information return when the Ultimate Parent Entity [UPE], or a Designated Filing Entity [DFE], files a GloBE information return in its own jurisdiction and the Competent Authority of its jurisdiction has an agreement to automatically exchange the return with the Competent Authority of the CE’s jurisdiction.
 Each jurisdiction should publish a list of jurisdictions with which it has Qualifying Competent Authority agreements in place.
 All CEs must notify their local tax authority of the identity and location of the UPE or DFE that will be filing the GloBE information return, either directly or through their DLE.
 The GloBE Information Return will be in a standard international template.
 MNE groups must file notifications and GloBE information returns within 15 months of the end of the reporting fiscal year.
 Further guidance on the interpretation or application of the GloBE rules may be agreed and published by the Inclusive Framework.

 Conclusion

-The key take aways for Integra Advisors and their clients are:
+The key take aways for Integra Advisors and their clients are

-• Figure out if you are In or Out.
+1. Figure out if you are In or Out.
 The level of complexity if you are In is substantial and resources and staff will need to be budgeted and committed to the project.

-• If the jurisdictional ETR is less than the minimum rate the top up tax percentage is applied to excess profits (NB – this is the GloBE income from the original calculation, less a substance based income exclusion).
+3. If the jurisdictional ETR is less than the 15% minimum rate the top up tax percentage is applied to excess profits (NB – this is the GloBE income from the original calculation, less a substance based income exclusion).

-Pillar 2 will change the landscape of tax management for Larger MNE groups.
+5. De Minimis rules and safe harbour rules (as and when they are developed) will be worth focusing on as they can exclude entities in certain jurisdictions from complex calculations.Pillar 2 will change the landscape of tax management for larger MNE groups.
 Remember that each jurisdiction has the ability in Step 4 to impose a Qualified Domestic Minimum Top-up Tax which is its own domestic equivalent of the top up tax and those calculations and implementations are starting to show up now in annual taxation changes in signatory member countries to this agreement.